 My uniform code specifies no hair styling or makeup or jewelry except my collar, smart watch, and wedding ring; no tattoos, piercings, hair cutting or coloring.
 It occurs to me very rarely to ask to shake it up; fashion has never been my thing, especially over convenience.

-There’s one dress that’s not my uniform that’s stuck around to be worn on special occasions; Mistress has me wear it to the occasional holiday party or on her birthday.
+There’s a thing or two that’s not my uniform that’s stuck around to be worn on special occasions; Mistress has me wear it to the occasional holiday party or on her birthday.
 This past year on my own birthday, I asked to wear a sweater I’d received for the recently passed Christmas before donating it; she said yes.
 (The sweater was from her mother.)

 Oddly inspired, I recently asked to put my hair in two braids mostly to functionally keep it out of the way and off my neck in the three digit heat when we went out to play tennis; she said yes.
 It felt like a strangely big thing to ask for without a real occasion.
 My uniform hairstyle was a twisted ponytail for about a year until we found out it was causing headaches; it’s been about a year of leaving it down since.
 The only time I’d asked for a hairstyle modification previously was that birthday with the sweater.
 [I am now allowed to put it up in a bun with a clip at will.]